faylward/markerfinder/README.md

 raw_output.txt          This is the parsed raw HMMER3 output.
 It can be used as a reference for debugging.

-markerfinder_cogs.txt                This is a cogs-formatted file that can be used as input for an ETE3 species tree workflow
+markerfinder_cogs.txt                This is a cogs-formatted file that, together with the marerfinder_proteins.faa file, can be used as input for an ETE3 species tree workflow
 (http://etetoolkit.org/documentation/ete-build/).